 When considering tours, remember that some of the best sellers are those that promise more sightseeing than is reasonable in a given amount of time.
-No tour can give you more than 24 hours in a day or 7 days in a week.
+No tour can give you more than 24 hours in a day or seven days in a week.
 What a wide-ranging “blitz” tour can do is give you more hours on the bus.
 Choose carefully among the itineraries available.
 Do you really want a series of one-night stands?
 Bus drivers call tours with ridiculous itineraries “pajama tours.”
-You’re in the bus from 8:00 a.m. until after dark, so why even get dressed?
+You’re in the bus from 8 a.m. until after dark, so why even get dressed?

-When you’re selecting a tour, the cost you’re quoted isn’t the only factor to consider.
+When you’re selecting a bus tour, the cost you’re quoted isn’t the only factor to consider.
 Investigate how many people you’ll be traveling with as well as what extras you’ll be expected to cover.
 Most tour companies include customer feedback on their websites — look around and see what previous tour members have to say.

 When comparing prices, remember that airfare is not included.
 The chart below illustrates what to expect from a range of tour companies.

-|High-End Tours||Rick Steves' Tours||Low-End Tours|
+|High-End Tours||Rick Steves Tours||Low-End Tours|

-|Price per day||$350–915||$200–300||$120–285|
+|Price per day||$350–950||$200–350||$150–300|

 |Meals||50–75% included||50% included||35–50% included|